dhruvgp180901/mod-3-soln/README.md

    ### Template 3:

-      The window set is changed with respect to the default template.
+      The window set is changed with respect to the default template by reducing the postive end size and keeping the negative end size.

    ### Accuracy – Its accuracy comes out to be around 93-94%.